Lecturer: CR Mintler

-This course explores the mysterious, eerie, and uncanny doppelgänger, or “double walker,” that has haunted western culture, in particular folklore, fiction, horror, science fiction, film, for more than two centuries, most recently influencing fashion, science fiction, film, virtual reality, social media, and video gaming culture.
-In literature, the doppelgänger functions as a device used to articulate the experience of a living person’s self-division or the phenomenon of a ghostly double for a living person that appears as a twin, shadow, or mirror image, and often represents evil or misfortune.
-In consumer capitalism, it evolves from the automaton, an early form of robot that approximates human form and function, into a reproducible and, more importantly, commodifiable form of the “self as other” in wax museums, in department store mannequins, and in cloning.
+The mysterious, eerie, uncanny doppelgänger, or “double walker,” has haunted western culture in folklore, myth, philosophy, romanticism, science and science fiction for more than two centuries, most recently influencing fashion, science fiction, film, virtual reality, social media, and video gaming culture.
+In literature, the doppelgänger functions as a literary device representing either the experience of a living person’s self-division or the phenomenon of a ghostly double that appears as twin, shadow, or mirror image—often of evil or misfortune.
+In modern consumer capitalism, human doubling evolves from the automaton, an early type of robot that replicates human form and function, into a reproducible and, more importantly, ideal and commodifiable form of “self as other” in wax museums, in department store mannequins, and in cloning.
 Computer games and social media platforms provide virtual worlds for other possible selves we call avatars.

 In this course, we will read, analyze, discuss, research, and write about the concept of doppelgängers and reproducible doubling in a variety of guises—as shadow, automaton, mannequin, replicant, clone, and avatar—in a attempt to understand the meaning and relational function that disturbs or confronts the wholeness of self identity, dividing, fracturing, or mirroring the self.
 In other words, the doubling function of the doppelgänger not only as a figure, but also and more importantly as a process in disciplines like painting, fiction, poetry, opera, cultural studies, fashion, TV and cinema, and virtual reality.